EshanJayasundara/OpenTwinDocumentation/README.md

 ### Log into Grafana and access the OpenTwins plugin
 `Home -> Administration -> Plugins -> OpenTwins`

 ___The plugin needs some configuration.
 The default ditto username and password is “ditto”.
-For developer account username is "devops" and password is "foobar".
-As for the urls use the outputs of the following commands.___
+For the developer account username is "devops" and password is "foobar".
+As for the URLs use the outputs of the following commands.___
 ```
 minikube service -n <your-own-name-space> opentwins-ditto-nginx --url -p <name-of-the-profile>